AVEVA/AVEVA-Samples/basic_samples/SDS/JavaScript/Angular/readme.rst

-﻿Sds JavaScript Example using Angular
+﻿SDS JavaScript Example using Angular
 ===================================

-Building a client to make REST API calls to the Sds Service
+Building a client to make REST API calls to the SDS Service
 ----------------------------------------------------------

-This example demonstrates how Sds REST APIs are invoked using Angular 6.
+This example demonstrates how SDS REST APIs are invoked using Angular 6.
 Although this example uses Angular, other javascript frameworks should also work.

 Prerequisites